haqatak/USO/README.md

 ## 🔥 News
 * **2025.08.28** 🔥 The [demo](https://huggingface.co/spaces/bytedance-research/USO) of USO is released.
 Try it Now! ⚡️
-* **2025.08.28** 🔥 Update fp8 mode as a primary low vmemory usage support.
+* **2025.08.28** 🔥 Update fp8 mode as a primary low vmemory usage support (please scroll down).
 Gift for consumer-grade GPU users.
 The peak Vmemory usage is ~16GB now.
 * **2025.08.27** 🔥 The [inference code](https://github.com/bytedance/USO) and [model](https://huggingface.co/bytedance-research/USO) of USO are released.
 * **2025.08.27** 🔥 The [project page](https://bytedance.github.io/USO) of USO is created.
 * **2025.08.27** 🔥 The [technical report](https://arxiv.org/abs/2508.18966) of USO is released.